Vicálvaro: History

+Middle Paleolithic 125,000–40,000 BC: Prehistoric sites have been discovered near the population center of Vicálvaro, specifically in the areas surrounding an ancient brick factory, near the old railway stop, and on Almodóvar hill.

+Neolithic: The archaeological works of Casa Montero took place in the months of July and August 2003 where the remains of a stone industry were discovered.
+More than 2,600 pits of different depths have been located, and based on the pottery shards found, it has been established that they belong to the ancient Neolithic period of the plateau (more than 7,000 years ago).

+There are bronze and iron archaeological sites in the vicinity of Almodóvar hill.

+The Muslim era: The existence and Arab denomination of the Almodóvar mountain (Muslim military antigua atalaya) as Ambroz, allows the presence of the Muslim population to venture into Moratalaz, Vicálvaro and Vallecas across the various centuries.

+The most ancient known document that mentions Vicálvaro dates from 1352 and is in the Vatican Archives.
+It goes over the payment of the tithe to the church by part of the residents of Vicálvaro.

 When Spain's Civil Guard (Guardia Civil) was established in 1844, the first headquarters of its cavalry was in Vicálvaro.
 Franco converted it into an artillery barracks for the Brunete Armored Division, Regiment No. 11.
 The building is now part of the Rey Juan Carlos University.

 Vicálvaro was the site of Leopoldo O'Donnell's 1854 coup known as La Vicalvarada, which began Spain's Bienio progresista.

 In 2011, a Visigothic necropolis was uncovered in Vicálvaro.

 Geography

 Position

-VIcálvaro is bordered on the west by the district of Moratalaz (across the Autopista de Circunvalación M-40), on the north by San Blas (across the M-40, the Avenida de Canillejas a Vicálvaro, the Autopista Radial 3 and the Vicálvaro-Coslada Highway), on the south by the Puente de Vallecas and the Villa de Vallecas (across Autovía A-3) and on the east by the municipalities of Coslada, San Fernando de Henares and Rivas-Vaciamadrid.
+Vicálvaro is bordered on the west by the district of Moratalaz (across the Autopista de Circunvalación M-40), on the north by San Blas (across the M-40, the Avenida de Canillejas a Vicálvaro, the Autopista Radial 3 and the Vicálvaro-Coslada Highway), on the south by the Puente de Vallecas and the Villa de Vallecas (across Autovía A-3) and on the east by the municipalities of Coslada, San Fernando de Henares and Rivas-Vaciamadrid.